-PUNCTURE AND NON-SPECIALIST FIONER ITEMS 12.
-NON-SPECIALIST PRACTITIONER VIDEO CONFERENCING CONSULTATION (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Healt h Service: for which a direction made under subsec ction 19(2) of the Act applies (See para AN.7.26, AN.7.1 of explanatory notes to the Fee: \$78.70 Benefit: 100% = \$78.70 Extended Medicare Safety Net Cap: \$236.10 nis Category) s of at least 20 minutes in duration (whether or not clinical support to a patient who: (a) is participating in a video conferencing cons sultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) is not a care recipient in a residential care se rvice; and (d) is located both: (i) within a telehealth eligible area; and (ii) at the time of the attendance-at least 15 kn paragraph (a); ns by road from the specialist or physician mentioned in for an attendance on one or more patients at one e place on one occasion-each patient 876 patients.
-For seven or more patients - the fee for item rided by the number of patients seen, up to a maximum of six 0,0 n duration (whether or not continuous) by a medical ent who: (a) is participating in a video conferencing cons sultation with a specialist or consultant physician; and (b) is a care recipient in a residential care service e; and (c) is not a resident of a self-contained unit; for an attendance on one or more patients at one e place on one occasion-each patient 001 patients.
-For seven or more patients - the fee for item Extended Medicare Safety Net Cap: 300% of rided by the number of patients seen, up to a maximum of six 881 Professional attendance at consulting rooms of a continuous) by a medical practitioner providing (a) is participating in a video conferencing cons sultation with a specialist or consultant physician; and (b) is not an admitted patient; and 885 (c) either:
+PUNCTURE AND NON-SPECIALIST 12.
+NON-SPECIALIST PRACTITIONER VIDEO TIONER ITEMS CONFERENCING CONSULTATION (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service: for which a direction made under subsection 19(2) of the Act applies (See para AN.7.26, AN.7.1 of explanatory notes to this Category) Fee: \$78.70 Benefit: 100% = \$78.70 Extended Medicare Safety Net Cap: \$236.10 Professional attendance not in consulting rooms of at least 20 minutes in duration (whether or not continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing consultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) is not a care recipient in a residential care service; and (d) is located both: (i) within a telehealth eligible area; and (ii) at the time of the attendance-at least 15 kms by road from the specialist or physician mentioned in paragraph (a); for an attendance on one or more patients at one place on one occasion-each patient 876 (See para AN.7.26, AN.7.1 of explanatory notes to this Category) Derived Fee: The fee for item 873, plus \$21.10 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - the fee for item 873 plus \$1.65 per patient.
+Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance of at least 20 minutes in duration (whether or not continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing consultation with a specialist or consultant physician; and (b) is a care recipient in a residential care service; and (c) is not a resident of a self-contained unit; for an attendance on one or more patients at one place on one occasion-each patient 881 (See para AN.7.26, AN.7.1 of explanatory notes to this Category) Derived Fee: The fee for item 873, plus \$37.95 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - the fee for item 873 plus \$2.70 per patient.
+Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance at consulting rooms of at least 40 minutes in duration (whether or not continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing consultation with a specialist or consultant physician; and (b) is not an admitted patient; and 005 (c) either: 885